Vibrant, multi-layered screen prints evoking memories of the Far East

 Abi Baikie graduated from Duncan of Jordanstone College of Art and Design in Dundee, Scotland, with a BA Hons in Fine Art.
 She received the Invited Graduate Award 2015 from The Society of Scottish Artists (SSA) and during the SSA Annual Exhibition was awarded the Southfield Prize.
 Abi’s work, as well as being exhibited in her home country of Scotland, has featured in shows in China and the USA.

-Why We love Abi's Work
+What We Love About Abi's Work

+Abi’s work takes a different approach to documenting and preserving memories of a place to share with us.
 Each image is built up in screen printed layers and in the same way that our memories of a place are not static, the images seem to float in and out of focus – some are bold some quiet.
 Textures, colour, pattern, architectural details and unexpected everyday objects are layered one on top of the other, building a visual ‘tapestry’ that illustrates a significant memory from her travels.